r-kitaev/limb/docs/en/architecture/db_schema.md

 ## Required tables

 * **sys_uid** contains only one integer field that used to generate unique identifiers.
 We recomment use this identifier everythere in Limb based project.
 To get next identifier please use **nextUID()** method from lmbBaseToolkit() class.
 * The list of all limb-objects is stored in **sys_object** table.
 Every limb-object has unique identifier.
-[See limb objects page for more details about this].
+[See limb objects page for more details about this](./objects.md).
 * **sys_class** table contains all class names of all stored limb-objects.
 We can get information what kind of object is stored at particular oid in sys_object table.

 ## Other tables on the schema